 Sexual offences currently represent around four per cent of all crimes recorded.
-The level of sexual offences in 2022/23 is more than three and half times higher than the lowest level recorded in 2000/01.
+The level of sexual offences in 2023/24 is three and half times higher than the lowest level recorded in 2000/01.

 The classification of sexual offences is split into rape and other sexual offences.
 Among the offences included within other sexual offences are sexual assault, sexual activity, sexual grooming, exposure and voyeurism.
-Figure 2.8 shows the increases seen in recent years for rape, sexual assault and sexual activity offences.
+Figure 2.8 shows the increases seen for rape, sexual assault and sexual activity offences, particularly over the last ten years.